CaraMcAvinchey/the-puzzle-exchange/README.md

 <img width="500" alt="Screenshot 2022-03-30 at 22 31 13" src="https://user-images.githubusercontent.com/97494262/160859641-f6154433-3871-4f94-a47e-18886da43c2b.png">

 ### Images
-- The home page has an overhead shot of a puzzle piece on a yellow background.
-This image inspired the color and typography choices of the website.
-First time visitors will understand the theme of the page from the logo and image choice, followed.
+- The home page has an overhead shot of a puzzle piece on a yellow background sourced from [Pexel](https://www.pexels.com).
+- This image inspired the color and typography choices of the website.
+First time visitors will understand the theme of the page from the logo and image choice.
-- The icons chosen for headings linked to the content being introduced.
+- The icons chosen for headings linked to the content being introduced sourced from [Font Awesome](https://fontawesome.com/).

 ### Animations
 - The home and locations page images have a subtle zoom effect when users load the page to add some depth and interest to the website.